The citizens of India are required to pay Income tax as well as other taxes as per law.

 The Finance Act, 2020 has also introduced new optional tax regime for Individual and HUF wherein no tax is payable on income upto Rs.
 2.5 Lakhs annually.
 Those between Rs.
 2.5 Lakhs and 5 Lakhs are subject to 5 per cent tax; those earning between 5 Lakhs and 7.5 lakhs rupees, 10 percent tax; those earning between 7.5 Lakhs and 10 lakhs rupees, 15 percent tax; those earning between 10 Lakhs and 12.50 lakhs rupees, 20 percent tax; those earning between 12.5 Lakhs and 15 lakhs rupees, 25 percent tax; and those above 15 lakhs, a 30 percent rate.
 Here also tax rebate of upto Rs.
 12,500 is provided in case of small taxpayers earning income upto Rs.
 5,00,000.

-c) For sure, potential for tax collection is much higher than what we achieve at present but that is possible if we take adequate and sustained efforts for developing tax culture and also take sincere steps for minimizing harassment of tax-payers as well as develop sense of accountability to ensure hassle –free service, just and fair dealing with the taxpayers.
-The government provisional figure for tax collection was Rs 8.74 lakh crore upto December 2018 which was 14.1% higher than the gross collection for the December 2017.
+c) For sure, potential for tax collectionis much higher than what we achieve at present but that is possible if we take adequate and sustained efforts for developing tax culture and also take sincere steps for minimizing harassment of tax-payers as well as develop sense of accountability to ensure hassle –free service, just and fair dealing with the taxpayers.
+The government provisional figure for tax collection was Rs 9.45 lakh crore for the financial year 2020-21

 5. The reasons for apathy of the government and the taxpayers towards the tax payment and development of tax culture are:-